-The APSA Minority Fellows program is designed primarily for minority students applying to enter a doctoral program in political science.
+The APSA Minority Fellows program is designed primarily for minority (or underrepresented) students applying to enter a doctoral program in political science.
 Additional eligibility criteria include:

 - Applicants must be members of one of the following racial/ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, and Native Americans (federal and state recognized tribes)